formlio/forml/docs/lifecycle.rst

 Tune
 """"

-Run hyper-parameter tuning of the selected pipeline and produce new *generation* (not implemented yet).
+Run hyper-parameter tuning of the selected pipeline and produce the new *generation* (not implemented yet).

 Example: